Hurence/logisland/logisland-docs/plugins.rst

     mkdir -p super-plugin/lib
     mkdir -p src/main/java/com/hurence/logisland

-First you need to build log-island and to get the pom and jars availables for your projet
+First you need to build logisland and to get the pom and jars availables for your projet

 .. code-block:: sh